Ultimate Charlotte Real Estate Investing Guide for 2026

 Short Term Rentals

-A short-term rental is a furnished residence where a renter lives for less than 30 days.
-Short-term rental owners charge more rent each night than in long-term rental business.
-Because of the increased rotation of occupants, short-term rentals require additional recurring maintenance and cleaning.
+A short-term rental is a furnished residence where a renter stays for less than four weeks.
+Short-term rental businesses charge a steeper price a night than in long-term rental business.
+With renters coming and going, short-term rental units need to be repaired and cleaned on a consistent basis.

 Factors to Consider